St. Paul DWI Lawyer

 Your life may be affected in various ways, including:

-• Impacting your privilege to drive: Your driver's license may be suspended for a few months to several years.
-This could make it difficult for you to take care of daily tasks such as taking your children to school, going grocery shopping, or getting to work.
+- Impacting your privilege to drive: Your driver's license may be suspended for a few months to several years.
+This could make it difficult for you to attend to daily tasks, such as taking your children to school, grocery shopping, or commuting to work.

 Avoiding a DWI in Minnesota